-Acoustic drivers were used for the majority of shear layer and jet active control in the past with the upper limit of Re{D} around 100,000 for most of the work.
-As the speed and the Reynolds number of the jet increase, so do the background noise, the instability frequencies, and the flow momentum.
-Therefore, actuators must provide excitation signals of much higher amplitudes and frequencies - two diametrically opposing requirements.
-As a result, there is practically no work on the active control of high-speed and high Reynolds number jets, with only a few exceptions.
-For example, Kibens et al. [43] used high amplitude pulsed injection to excite the exhaust from a full-scale jet engine at a mixed or flapping mode $(m = \pm 1)$ around the jet column Strouhal number.
+Acoustic drivers were used for the majority of shear layer and jet active control in the past with the upper limit of $Re_D \approx 10^5$ for most of the work.
+In a laboratory-scale experimental facility, as the speed and the Reynolds number of the jet increase, so do the background noise, the instability frequencies, and the flow momentum.
+Therefore, actuators must provide excitation signals of much higher amplitudes and frequencies: two diametrically opposed requirements.
+As a result, there is practically no work on the active control of high-speed and high-Reynolds-number jets, with only a few exceptions.
+For example, Kibens et al. [43] used high-amplitude pulsed injection to excite the exhaust from a full-scale jet engine at a mixed azimuthal or flapping mode ($m = \pm 1$) around the jet column Strouhal number.
 They used two actuators, operating 180° out of phase and each covering a quarter of the exhaust jet perimeter.
-This resulted in significantly increased mixing and far field noise radiation.
-Obviously, the increased scale and thus the reduced frequency (~ 135 Hz) was a key factor in the implementation of actuation in this work.
-Also, Moore [19], Jubelin [25], Ahuja et al. [44], Lu [27], and Lepicovsky and Brown [45] used acoustic forcing (either channeled the acoustic signal to multiple locations at the proximity of the exit of the jet or used it in the jet settling chamber) to force a high subsonic jet around its column mode.
-Apart from acoustic drivers, researchers have reported limited use of glow discharge in low Reynolds number jets [30, 40], miniature piezoelectric zero-netmass-flux devices in a high subsonic jet [46], and arc discharge and laser energy deposition in supersonic jets [35].
+This resulted in significantly increased mixing and far-field noise radiation.
+Obviously, the increased scale, and thus the reduced frequency (~135 Hz), was a key factor in the implementation of actuation in this work.
+Moore [18], Jubelin [29], Ahuja et al. [44], Lu [20], and Lepicovsky and Brown [45] used acoustic forcing (either channeled the acoustic signal to multiple locations at the proximity of the exit of the jet or used it in the jet settling chamber) to force a high subsonic jet around its column mode.
+Apart from acoustic drivers, researchers have reported limited use of glow discharge in low-Reynolds-number jets [30,40], miniature piezoelectric zero-netmass-flux devices in a high subsonic jet [46], and arc discharge and laser energy deposition in supersonic jets [35].

-We have recently developed a class of plasma actuators, called Localized Arc Filament Plasma Actuators (LAFPAs) that can provide excitation signals of high amplitude and high bandwidth for high-speed and high Reynolds number flow control [6, 47].
-The actuators' frequency, phase, and duty cycle can be controlled independently.
+We have recently developed a class of plasma actuators, called LAFPAs, that can provide excitation signals of high amplitude and high bandwidth for high-speed and high-Reynolds-number flow control [6,47].
+The actuator frequency, phase, and duty cycle can be controlled independently.
 Therefore, several of these actuators can be used to excite jet column modes, shear layer instability modes, and their various azimuthal modes.
-In the following sections we will provide a brief background on LAFPAs.
+In the following sections, we will provide a brief background on LAFPAs.

-II.
-Localized Arc Filament Plasma Actuators (LAFPAs) and Control Mechanism(s)
+III.
+Localized Arc Filament Plasma Actuators and Control Mechanisms